Magnetohydrodynamic drag on an oscillating sphere in a rotating spherical cavity

 where the terms in $a^4$, or higher powers of $a$, in (\ref{eq:C14})–(\ref{eq:C15}) arise from the $\mathcal{U}^{(o)}(r=a_s)$ contribution, and the rotation-induced $\phi$ component obtained here is absent from the original Stokes solution.
-The top insets of figure \ref{fig:Stokes} show that agreement with the numerical result (dotted orange) near the boundary is achieved only when combining the boundary-layer solution $u_\theta$, the higher-order bulk flow $\mathcal{U}_\theta$, and the boundary correction $\mathfrak{u}_\theta$ (dashed green).
-The sum of these three contributions is consistent with the Stokes solution in black (appendix \ref{sec:ExpStoU}).
+The top insets of figure~\ref{fig:Stokes} show that agreement with the \textsc{dns} (orange-dotted) near the boundary is achieved only when combining the boundary-layer solution $u_\theta$, the higher-order bulk flow $\mathcal{U}_\theta$, and the boundary correction $\mathfrak{u}_\theta$ (green dashed).
+The sum of these three contributions is consistent with the Stokes solution in black (appendix~\ref{sec:ExpStoU}).